bluesillybeard/ZRender/readme.md

 Compile time dependencies
 - Zig 0.12.0-dev.1819+5c1428ea9 (doesn't need to be in path, just used to run the build.zig)
 - glslangValidator in path (Part of the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home))
-    + Contrary to what you may think, glslangValidator can be used to create SPIRV binaries for OpenGL as well as Vulkan.